benizar/benizar.github.io/README.md

 5. Create a new MASTER branch
 6. Copy the temporary folder contents to this branch (MASTER)
 7. Push your site to GitHub (MASTER)
-8. Switch bach to the SOURCE branch
+8. Switch back to the SOURCE branch